| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 Not of works, lest any man should boast" (Eph.
 2:8-9).

-But if the Apostle Paul used the word "works" to refer to any and all works, to include the "good works" (Matt.
-5:16) that glorify God, then, we've got a doctrinal conflict: Because the teachings of Jesus contradict the very interpretation that: All Human Action plays no role in accessing the Grace that leads to Salvation.
-Here's one example, among others:
+If the Apostle Paul used the word "works" to refer to any and all works, to include the "good works" (Matt.
+5:16) that glorify God, then, we've got a doctrinal contradiction:

-In Christ's parable of the Sheep and the Goat, the following faithful actions—accomplished through the "strength" (Mark 12:30) of physical deeds—are done by the
+In Christ's parable of the Sheep and the Goat, the following faithful actions—accomplished through the

-"righteous" who shall go "into eternal life."
+"strength" (Mark 12:30) of physical deeds—are done by the "righteous" who shall go "into eternal life."
 And here are those faithful actions: feeding the hungry, clothing the naked, and visiting the sick or in prison (Matt.
 25:42-46).

-Thus, we have a contradiction of doctrine: On the one hand, the Apostle Paul appears to say: "By grace are ye saved through faith...
+Here's the doctrinal conflict: On the one hand, the Apostle Paul appears to say: "By grace are ye saved through faith...
 Not of [any and all] works."

 But on the other hand, Christ taught that the good works of charitable service—feeding the hungry, clothing the naked, and visiting the sick or in prison—are loving acts of the "righteous" who shall go "into eternal life."

-But here's Paul's complete teaching:
+Now, consider Paul's complete teaching:

-Here's the problem with that conclusion:
+And here's the problem with that conclusion:

 First, this interpretation does not have